Due to COVID-19, the Mendik Library is currently closed.

 Saturday & Sunday: 11:00 a.m.. - 9:00 p.m.

 Hours are increased during exam periods, and decreased somewhat during holidays and summers.
 Changes in Library hours are announced in advance.
-Click link below for up to the minute schedules.
+Click link, above, for up to the minute schedules.

 When using the catalog it is important to note both the Call Number (which classifies the title by subject and never changes) and the Location (which gives the physical location of the book within the library and which can change) of the item you want.

-Most locations, such as Reference (L4), Reserve (L1), Microform Room (L2) and Periodicals (L4) are contained on a single floor.
+Most locations, such as Reserve (L1), Microform Room (L2) and Periodicals (L4) are contained on a single floor.
 Book Stacks (L2, L3 & L4) is more spread out and Internet is incorporeal.

-Use the link below to see all library locations as well as the breakdown of the Bookstacks collection by call number.
+Use the link, above, to see all library locations as well as the breakdown of the Bookstacks collection by call number.